 A phone dialer, like Phone Burner can be a huge timesaver when it comes to setting up a call list and blasting through your calls for the day.
 Phone Burner integrates with CRMs, like Jungo, so you can plug in the report you create daily and get after your phone calls.

 This “old school” approach may feel tedious at first, but it’ll lead to clients coming from unexpected places.
 Plus, you’ll be able to continue to craft the way you approach leads with every phone call you make.
 Just remember, always ask for a referral after a great phone call.

 If traditional methods aren’t your thing, we understand–after all, they don’t work for all teams.
 If that’s the case, it may be time to try digital tools, like social media, as a way to find new leads.
 Facebook Ads are a great way to dip your toe into the paid social media market, and the results can be great.

 If you don’t know if paid social media is for you, try out some free social media methods first.
 Simply posting consistent and valuable material on Facebook, Instagram, or LinkedIn, is a great place to start.
 Just don’t forget to promote education before your business–this will build trust between you and your future clients!
 We wrote about the 80/20 principle over here.

 Another option is to help your realtor referral partners by creating co-branded collateral materials.
 You could design beautiful open house flyers, or even financing option documents.
 Your referral partners will appreciate the effort.
 Plus, you will also be one step closer to a borrower using you as their LO.

 Canva is a great option for creating a flyer from scratch with little to no design skills.
 However, if you want pre-made templates, there are options.
-Jungo’s PrintPub allows you to pull photos directly from the MLS into your marketing and utilize pre-made templates.
+Jungo’s PrintPub allows you to easily create professionally designed flyers, EDDM postcards and more, using our pre-made templates.